Drawing Chrome

 });

-The panel.paint painter is a zero-arg callback that returns a MaterialMaps triple from procgen.paintMaterials (colour + normal + metallic-roughness).
+The panel.paint painter is a zero-arg callback that returns a MaterialMaps triple from procgen.paintMaterials (colour, normal, and metallic-roughness).
 The projector creates the three textures and a SceneMaterial inside the target SceneModel and binds the panel quad to it via triplanar mapping (the quad carries no UVs).

 import { paintBlueprint } from "@xeokit/sdk/model/procgen/paintMaterials";